 Most of us work both because we have to and because we want to.
 Our collective survival is no longer dependent on whether we choose to work.
 Although many projections have appeared about the future of work, few have projected a workless society.
 The future of work is determined by numerous forces: the goods and services we demand (want and can afford), the number and qualifications of workers, and the technologies available, for example.
 Rising expectations of workers make relative incomes a driving force.
 Rising levels of education lead us to expect greater challenges and skill requirements in our jobs.
 Technologies, however, may constrain the realization of our expectations.

 Changes in Work.
-Today's jobs differ from yesterday's jobs.
+Today's jobs differ from jobs of the past.
 The most visible change is the shift toward white–collar and service employment.
 The proportion of unskilled jobs has declined steadily, and the most boring and punishing tasks have disappeared or are done by machines.
 True, there haven't been uniform gains in skill requirements, and threats of displacement of low–skilled workers through automation persist.

 The growth of the service sector has been the most pervasive change in work.
 Agriculture, manufacturing, and mining no longer represent the typical workplace in the United States or any other industrial country.
 The shift toward service employment is in many ways a result of rising incomes and technological advance.
 The surge of women in the labor force has strengthened the demand for personal services.
-The growth of the service sector has destroyed traditional links between work and physical effort.
-Increasingly we work with symbols instead of tools and produce reports instead of goods.
+The growth of the service sector has changed links between work and physical effort.
+Increasingly, we work with teams and electronic technologies instead of tools and produce reports instead of goods.

 Paralleling the growth of the service sector is the change from blue–collar to white–collar employment.
 Managers and professionals today outnumber unskilled laborers five to one.
 This growth in professional and managerial jobs reflects in part the size and complexity of organizations.
 It also reflects the growing importance of research and managerial functions in the use of advanced technologies.